 Next comes automated feature selection.
 The features are also known as predictors – and some data sets can have a lot of them.
 Which features to use for model building is often dependent on the algorithm chosen.
 OML4Py AutoML automatically assesses each of the features and identifies those that are most predictive of the target.
 By reducing the number of features used to build a model, we not only can reduce model build time (and scoring time), but also increase accuracy by removing features that contribute noise.

-Automating these machine learning steps—algorithm selection, feature selection, and hyperparameter tuning—can reduce data scientist effort and yield useful models sooner.
+Automating these machine learning steps—algorithm selection, feature selection, and model tuning—can reduce data scientist effort and yield useful models sooner.
 This also enables understanding sooner whether the data are sufficient to address the business problem.

 AutoML is just one of the OML4Py features, which also include scalable in-database model building and scoring, scalable data exploration and preparation operations on database tables from Pandas DataFrame proxy objects, and embedded Python execution enabling Python script deployment from REST endpoints.
 OML4Py will be available first on Oracle Autonomous Database, followed by Oracle Database on premises with availability for 18c, 19c, and 21c.
 See also the article on the Oracle Database 21c.